Definition of electricity

 With the term electricity we refer generically to all physical phenomena in a macroscopic scale that involves one of the fundamental interactions, the electromagnetic force, with particular reference to electrostatics.
-At a microscopic level, these phenomena are due to the interaction between charged particles on a molecular scale: the protons in the nucleus of atoms or ionized molecules and the electrons.
+At the microscopic level, these phenomena are due to the interaction between charged particles on a molecular scale: the protons in the nucleus of atoms or ionized molecules and the electrons.
 The typical macroscopic effects of such interactions are electric currents and the attraction or repulsion of electrical bodies or charges.

 Electricity is the form of energy that produces light effects, mechanical, calorific, chemical, etc., and that is due to the separation or movement of the electrons that make up the atoms.